orix-software/orix-software.github.io/docs/kernel/primitives/xexec.md

     .asciiz "mybin"
 ```

+!!! info "If the command is executed Y contains 'EOK' code"

 !!! fail "XEXEC does not manage './' or '../' before kernel v2023.2"

+!!! fail "Bug : when XEXEC is finished (binary is terminated), XEXEC will close all FD of all process !"

 !!! warning "./ calls and /mypath/mybinary calls are available since kernel v2023.2, but '../' is not available"

+!!! warning "Since Kernel 2023.3 : if command is too long for the KERNEL, Y contains 'EINVAL' error"